 As of 2022, the average salary in Canada for full-time workers is about $65,775 (and on a year-over-year upswing).
 Region has a big impact, however, as industry and opportunity are not distributed evenly.

-For example, the highest average salary in Canada is in the Northern Territories at over $80,000 due to timber and petroleum industries (with those icy winds, you better be paid good money to live there!).
-Nova Scotia on the other hand, a fishing and shipping-based economy, is as low as $50,000.
+For example, the highest average salary in Canada is in the Northern Territories at over $80,000 due to the timber and petroleum industries (with those icy winds, you better be paid good money to live there!).
+Nova Scotia, on the other hand, has a fishing, and shipping-based economy, that is as low as $50,000.

 Living in Canada: Costs in a Nutshell

-Excluding rent, the average cost of living in Canada living costs for a 4-person family per month are around $3,800 CAD.
+Excluding rent, the average cost of living in Canada living costs for a 4-person family per month is around $3,800 CAD.
 Generally, the most expensive cities to live in include:

 - Vancouver, BC

 - Toronto, ON